bennyficial/Response-Portfolio-Fixed/README.md

 ### Specifications - (No Bootstrap)

 1. Inside the `Responsive-Portfolio` folder, find the `styles.css` file.
-Write your media queries at the bottom of `styles.css`.
+Write the media queries at the bottom of `styles.css`.

 2. Use three `@media screen` tags, each with one of these `max-width`s: `980px`, `768px` and `640px`.